madjava/martian-robots/README.md

 npm test
 ```

-would execute all exeiting tests.
+This would execute all existing tests.
 [Jest](https://jestjs.io/en/) was used are the test runner

 # Instructions

-After the service is up and running, navigate to `/` path for futher imformation e.g `http://localhost:3000` or whatever port you may have specified
+After the service is up and running, navigate to `/` path for futher information e.g `http://localhost:3000` or whatever port you may have specified